-Moving then to the secondary outcomes of the study, in Table V we present three families of outcomes: beneficiary welfare, household wealth, and cognitive and non-cognitive skill development.
+In Table 5 we present estimates of impacts on three families of secondary outcomes: beneficiary welfare, household wealth, and cognitive and non-cognitive skill development.

-Beginning with beneficiary welfare, we have two ways of measuring mental health.
+Beginning with beneficiary welfare, this outcome family includes measures of mental health and beneficiary-specific consumption.
+We have two ways of measuring mental health.
 The first of these is a composite of the answers to two simple Likert-scaled questions about subjective well-being, one on happiness, and one on life satisfaction.
 For this outcome, we see every arm improving subjective well-being, with effects in all cash arms being more than twice as large as the HD arm.
 Our second measure of mental health is built around reporting on a set of potential mental health issues over the past two weeks, including stress, ability to concentrate, losing sleep, confidence, and feelings of worthlessness.
 Interestingly, none of the interventions improve this measure, suggesting that we are seeing improvements in general life satisfaction but no decrease in specific negative symptoms of poor mental health.
 Our final measure of beneficiary welfare is the inverse hyperbolic sine of the consumption of the specific beneficiary (as opposed to the primary outcome of household consumption).
 Here we see no improvements under HD, and increases of approximately 50% over the control outcome for any arm that receives cash (again larger for the middle-sized transfers).